 "Think about all the people who hate Hawkgirl, Wonder Woman, Vixen even Supergirl.
 How can anybody hate Supergirl?
-The male characters, including the ones who aren't very nice, don t inspire the ire that even the most likable female characters do...A fair number of guys who write this stuff are either disinterested in women with power, or actively opposed to it."
+The male characters, including the ones who aren't very nice, don t inspire the ire that even the most likable female characters do...A fair number of guys who write this stuff are either disinterested in women with power or actively opposed to it."

 Gail Simone, an American comic book writer best known for DC's Birds of Prey explained, "It is also a sad fact that a significant number of big name writers don't care about Diana at all, which baffles me.
-Great gimmicks, great origin, great character I don't get it."
+Great gimmicks, great origin, a great character I don't get it."

 The sad truth is that, as much as we'd like to see a well-made Wonder Woman or Supergirl movie, there just isn't enough of an audience to support a film.

 Will movie audiences ever want to see a strong female character?